Deliverable 01 - Fall 2024

 Technical Assignment 01 (3 points)

-In this assignment, which will be uploaded to Autolab, you will use code to create a static image (in this instance: copying an image from the paintings of artist Piet Mondrian).
-Our objectives are to refine our control of the use of graphical primitives in p5.js.
+In this assignment, which will be uploaded to Autolab, you will use code to create a static image that is based on a piece of abstract art shown below.

 Perhaps you are wondering why artists copy paintings in museums, as I am doing.
 The answer is to study, to learn, and to find inspiration from the great masters of the past.
 Copying directly from works of art gives the artists insight into the creative process — insights which cannot be learned from any other source.
 [From Gerald King]